MarvinK13/battleship/README.md

 # battleship
-You just need to excecute the main.
-Ingore the secondmain
+You only have to executed the sceondmain, and than follow the insdtructions form the console